rschristopher/ischristtrue.com/src/modern-views/index.md

 You'll be hard pressed to find a better articulation of the modern view than this.
 And yet Dostoyevsky manages it beautifully, and prior to Nietzsche.

-In *The Possessed* by Dostoyevsky, the character Krillov says,
+In *The Possessed* by Dostoyevsky, written in 1872, the character Krillov says,

 > Everything will be new...
 > then they will divide history